A woman gardening with a gracefully aging golden retriever

 VA: A VA home loan is a veteran-backed loan for veterans, service members, and surviving spouses.
 With a VA home loan, buyers are able to purchase their home with a 0% down payment.
 They also offer lower interest rates, flexible credit guidelines, limited closing costs, and no private mortgage insurance payments.3 VA loans are available to help veterans buy, build, repair, retain, or adapt a home for personal occupancy.
 The U.S. Department of Veterans Affairs has more information on their website.

-Community Builder: For home buyers with limited credit history or limited income, as well as those who want to buy a home in a low- to moderate-income area, our Community Builder program helps you save money.
-With no private mortgage insurance requirements, reduced closing costs, and options for grant funds and repair escrows, this loan helps make dreams come true.
+Community Builder: For home buyers with limited credit history or limited income, as well as those who want to buy a home in a low- to moderate-income area, our Community Builder program can help reduce home buying costs.
+With no private mortgage insurance requirements, reduced closing costs, and options for grant funds and repair escrows, this loan can help make your home buying dreams a reality.

-CHAMP: A Community Housing Affordable Mortgage Program loan provides affordable options for home buyers with limited credit history, limited income, or looking to purchase a home in a low-to-moderate income (LMI) area, including first-time home buyers.
-Down payment options are less than 20% and private mortgage insurance may not be required.5
+CHAMP: Our Community Housing Affordable Mortgage program is designed to make homeownership more accessible to buyers with limited credit history, limited income, or those looking to purchase a home in a low -to-moderate income area, including first-time home buyers.
+With down payment options as low as 3% and no private mortgage insurance required, this program offers an affordable pathway to owning your own home.

 Myth #2: It’s cheaper to rent than to own

-The first step in the home-buying process is to reach out to a mortgage lender and get pre-qualified for a loan.
-It’s important to find a knowledgeable Mortgage Loan Officer, as they’ll help you find the best mortgage lending solutions and assist with closing costs, interest rates, and more.
+The first step in the home-buying process is to connect with a mortgage lender and get pre-qualified for a loan.
+Partnering with an experienced Mortgage Loan Officer is essential.
+They will guide you through the process, help you evaluate the best lending solution, and explain details like closing costs, interest rates, and more.
 Your Mortgage Loan Officer will help you get prequalified for a loan and estimate how much you can borrow.
-They can help you manage expectations, look over your options, and get your foot in the door, and with their expertise, you can determine your budget.
+With their expertise, they can help you manage expectations, explore every available option, and smoothly guide you through the initial steps—ensuring you establish a budget that works for you.
 There are a variety of mortgage calculators available to help you understand your budget and the type of house you can afford.
-Don’t forget: in addition to your mortgage, you’ll be paying insurance, utilities, possible HOA fees, and more.
-If you have questions or simply want more information on the home-buying process, check out our blog for first-time home buyers.
+Don’t forget that in addition to your mortgage, you’ll be paying for insurance, utilities, possible HOA fees, and more.

 It’s important to find a knowledgeable Mortgage Loan Officer, as they’ll help you find the best mortgage lending solutions and assist with closing costs, interest rates, and more.